FarhanAsfar/Leetcode-Problems/README.md

 ## **Leetcode-Problems**
-Here I will be uploading problems and solutions of leetcode(also from other platforms).
+In this repository I will be uploading problems and solutions from leetcode(also from other platforms).

 This repository will contain the following topics-
 - Binary Search